 - 1 time each day for 12 weeks to treat fungal infections of your toenail

-- You can take Terbinafine hydrochloride tablets with or without food.
+- Terbinafine tablets can be taken with or without food.

-- If you forget to take Terbinafine hydrochloride tablets, take your tablets as soon as you remember, unless it is less than 4 hours before your next dose is due.
-In this case, wait and take your next dose at the usual time.
+- If you miss a dose of Terbinafine tablets, take it as soon as you remember.
+If it is less than 4 hours before your next dose, skip the missed dose.
+Just take the next dose at your regular time.

-- If you take too many Terbinafine hydrochloride tablets, call your doctor.
+If you take too many Terbinafine tablets, call your doctor.
 You may have the following symptoms:

-What are the possible side effects of Terbinafine hydrochloride tablets?
+What are the possible side effects of Terbinafine tablets?

-Terbinafine hydrochloride tablets may cause serious side effects, including:
+Terbinafine tablets may cause serious side effects, including:

-- change in taste or loss of taste may happen with Terbinafine hydrochloride tablets.
-This usually improves within several weeks after stopping Terbinafine hydrochloride tablets, but may last for a long time.
-Tell your doctor if you have:
+- Change in your sense of taste or loss of taste is common with Terbinafine tablets, but can also be severe.
+This may improve within several weeks after you stop taking Terbinafine tablets, but may last for a long time or may become permanent.
+Tell your doctor if you develop any of the following:

-- change in taste or loss of taste
+- change in your sense of taste or loss of taste

 - poor appetite

-- depressive symptoms.
-Tell your doctor right away if you have any of these signs or symptoms:
+- Depressive symptoms.
+Tell your doctor right away if you develop any of these signs or symptoms: